xk2800/blog-3/README.md

 - Tina CMS
 - Tailwind CSS

+> Currently, Tina CMS is only available via localhost and updating any content would require a git commit to this repo.

 ## Todo List

 1. [ 👨🏻‍💻 ] Enable guest writers to add their own name into a custom dropdown when they select "Guest Writer in "Author" field. [^1]